Kiaracondong railway station

-Kiaracondong Station is the second largest railway station in Bandung, West Java, Indonesia.
+Kiaracondong Station (KAC) or commonly known as Kircon Station is the second largest railway station in Bandung, West Java, Indonesia.
 It is located near the Kiaracondong street (also known as Ibrahim Adjie street), on the Kiaracondong district, Bandung.
 The station located near the Kiaracondong traditional market and Kiaracondong fly over road.

 The train station located is in Kiaracondong, on the eastern side of Bandung.